Types of Accounting Changes

 Answer:

-- The change should be made retrospectively (accountants need to revise prior financials).
+• The change should be made prospectively (accountants only need to make changes going forward).

 Explanation: